Be Careful Out There

 For many of us, a major part of the attraction of Hashing is that it involves running and being in places off the beaten track and away from health and safety assessments.
 However, by coming Hashing, you are accepting the risks involved and taking responsibility for yourself and your actions.
 There’s no Marshals to check you in, no Ambulance waiting on standby.

-For example, Just because the Trail crosses a river in the dark does not mean it’s safe for you to cross.
+The Hare’s lay a trail based on what they think is safe for them to lay, there’s nothing implied that it means it’s safe for you to follow.
+For example, just because the Trail crosses a river in the dark does not mean it’s safe for you to cross.
 Only you can make the decision about what’s safe for you to do or not do.
 You must be the guardian of your own safety.
+If you bring your kids along, you must be the guardian of their safety as well.

 If you’re concerned about getting lost or what happens if you get injured, you may want to consider teaming up with some running buddies and always sticking together.
 In these situations, it’s often better to run in a minimum of three, one injured, one to stay with the injured and one to get help.